apertium/apertium-on-github/README.md

 Transition
 ----------

 - TODO: import document and finish scripts
 - TODO: svn propset script
 - TODO: org setup (including pinning)

 Maintenance
 -----------

-- The TODO script recieves events from GitHub web hooks.
+- The The TODO script recieves events from GitHub web hooks.
 - Any updates to repositories with the appropriate tags will be pushed to the appropriate meta-repository.
 - New repositories with a valid topic will be added to the  meta-repository.
 - Deleted repositories with a valid topic will be deleted from the appropriate meta-repository.